Good Clean Fun (band)

 Good Clean Fun is a hardcore punk band from Washington, D.C. who took their band name from the Descendents song of the same name.
+The band gained a particular internet following after they released "The MySpace Song", a spoof ballad about a girl who leaves her boyfriend for a person she met on Myspace.

 History

 Formed in 1997, the band used self-irony when spreading their message of veganism, straight edge, feminism and optimism.
 Their main influence is New York straight edge group Gorilla Biscuits.
 Other influences include 7 Seconds, Minor Threat, and Youth of Today.

 The band recorded three records before pretending to part ways in 2002, saying "their mission had been accomplished and they had reached their goals."
-At the same time, also as predicted in their song "I Can't Wait", they released a compilation album from their entire career, Positively Positive 1997-2002, on Equal Vision.
+At the same time, also as predicted in their song "I Can't Wait", they released a compilation album from their entire career, Positively Positive 1997–2002, on Equal Vision.
 The band continued the running gag, doing a 'reunion' tour in 2004.
 GCF released a new record in January 2006 entitled Between Christian Rock And A Hard Place again on Equal Vision.
 In Europe their material is released by Reflections Records.
 The new album was supported by a full European and US tours.
 This included their third performance at Fluff Fest in the Czech Republic for which they received €300.
 In December 2006 the band announced they would be releasing a rarities compilation entitled Crouching Tiger, Moshing Panda and would include compilation tracks, out of print 7"'s, and some songs that are not available on any albums.